-We also analysed detailed evidence forms for trends, government statistics to understand the level of need in our area and feedback from our advisors and stakeholders.
-This enabled us to understand the issues faced by people in our local area.
+We also analysed detailed evidence forms for trends, government statistics and feedback from our advisors and stakeholders.
+This enabled us to not only understand the issues faced by people in our local area, but compare with national themes and trends.
+Increasing the volume of submitted evidence forms was a key target for the year and the CAEB team completed 63% more in the last quarter of 2022/23 in comparison to the previous quarter.

 We then have a role to "campaign", which describes what we do as a result of that research, to enable change.
-This has included in 2022/23, using our social media, especially Twitter for cost of living issues and locally engagement with local authorities, housing associations and other stakeholders to understand and resolve issues.
-As we are part of the National Citizens Advice network we also participated to ensure evidence for their national campaigns, where our local clients have issues such as cost of living that are faced by people elsewhere in the country.
+This has included in 2023/24, using our social media, especially Twitter for cost of living issues and engagement with local authorities, housing associations and other stakeholders to understand and resolve issues.
+As part of the National Citizens Advice network, we responded to calls for evidence for national campaigns, where our local clients have issues such as cost of living, and digital exclusion that are faced by people elsewhere in the country.

-Key for 2023/24 will be to maintain our current activity, get our advisors more involved and focusing on Slough to ensure engagement with local stakeholders and gathering evidence forms.
+Key for 2024/25 will be to maintain our current activity, get our advisors more involved and focusing on Slough to ensure engagement with local stakeholders and gathering evidence forms.